dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 ## How Actions work

 I have to admit that Github Actions are much more than just a Continuous Integration / Continuous Delivery tool.
 I fully share their official slogan of being a **workflow automation tool**.
-That sad, generalization unfortunately comes often with a cost.
+That said, generalization, unfortunately, comes often with a cost.
 But before we go into the details, let me briefly explain how Github Actions work.
 The following section is not meant to replace the [official documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions), but rather to give you an idea about the concepts behind Github Actions.

 {{< figure src="/img/2019/12/github-actions-workflow.jpg" height=500px caption="Figure 1: Github Actions Workflows in a nutshell" >}}